Takkiiii/NSWindowExtensions/README.md

+## NSWindowExtensions
-## NSWindowExtensions that NSWindow Extensions for Xamarin.Mac
+NSWindowExtensions that NSWindow Extensions for Xamarin.Mac

 ### Usage